ChrstphrHll/npc_gen/students/Halia Dominguez.md

 year: 3
 guild: Fiesn
 partyID: 98
+tags:
+- Triton
+- Paladin
+- Protection
+- 3rd
+- Fiesn
 ---
 # Halia Dominguez
 ---
 ### Description
 - 3rd year Triton Paladin in Fiesn
-- wavy white hair that's braided with blue ribbon (long), Deep Blue eyes, and Emerald Green skin
+- wavy white hair that's braided with blue ribbon (long), Purple eyes, and Emerald Green skin
 - Is Earthy and Unfriendly, and has Learning as their ideal

 ### Organizations